sagarbest1/UploadImage/README.md

 # UploadImage
-upload image and display dynamically on page using javascript and php
+upload image and video and display dynamically on page using javascript and php